SecretX33/KotlinBenchmarkJMH/README.md

 # KotlinBenchmarkJMH

-Benchmark setup for code already configured for ease of use.
+Benchmark setup for code already configured for ease of use, ready to be cloned and used by you!

 ## Motivation